ada-ros/tutorial-aeic21/README.md

 ### Hardware requirements

-For some exercises the *Webots* simulator will be used.
-This simulator is not very demanding about hardware or graphics acceleration, working well even with recent Intel integrated GPUs.
+For some exercises the *Webots* simulator is used.
+This simulator is not very demanding about hardware or graphics acceleration, working well even with recent Intel integrated GPUs or even in a virtual machine.
 A computer well-suited for large compilations is recommended, though.

+## Tutorial exercises

+You can follow the tutorial tasks at the [Exercises.md](Exercises.md) document.